Teen and Young Adult Life Coaching

 - Things to work on in between meetings

-How long does someone engage in teen life coaching?
+How long does someone engage in teen or young adult life coaching?

 Many coaches go to great lengths to warn that coaching is not therapy.
 While that is certainly true, there are many similarities, as well as some differences: